-After a MSc degree at INSA Rouen, I moved to University of Strasbourg for a PhD supported by a MENRT fellowship.
-My doctoral work was focused on the light driven production of hydrogen and on the synthesis of novel fluorescent dyes.
-Then I worked on STM analyses of photoresponsive self-assembled monolayers as a JSPS fellow at Kyoto University, on redox-active molecular layers for electronic devices at Paris Diderot University and binuclear phthalocyanine metallic complexes for catalytic reactions at CNRS in Lyon.
-I am currently working as CNRS research associate at the Chemistry Laboratory of ENS Lyon.
+Denis Frath obtained his PhD in chemistry from the University of Strasbourg in 2013 (laboratory of Dr. Gilles Ulrich and Raymond Ziessel).
+His doctoral work, supported by a MENRT scholarship, focused on hydrogen production using light and the synthesis of new fluorescent dyes.
+He then joined the Matsuda laboratory to work on photoresponsive self-assembled monolayers as a JSPS postdoctoral fellow at Kyoto University (2013-2015).
+After that, he worked on redox-active molecular layers for electronic devices at Paris Diderot University (2016-2017) and binuclear phthalocyanine metallic complexes for catalytic reactions at CNRS in Lyon (2018).

-My research interests are directed towards π‐conjugated molecules with optical and electrochemical properties, their supramolecular self-assembly and functional materials with switchable properties (gels, liquid crystals, surfaces…).
+Since 2018, he is CNRS researcher at the Chemistry Laboratory of ENS Lyon where he is head of the Supramolecular Chemistry and Chemical Biology group.
+His research interests are directed towards π‐conjugated molecules with optical and electrochemical properties, their supramolecular self-assembly and functional materials with switchable properties (gels, liquid crystals, surfaces…).
+In 2024, he was awarded the SP2P Young Researcher Prize (French Chemical Society).

 Add a Comment